jerridan/shardVPN/README.md

 1. Navigate to the main ShardVPN folder.
 1. Run `build_vpn_from_scratch.sh`.
 1. Once the script has finished running, go to the S3 service in your AWS account.
-1. In the 'shard_keys' bucket, you will see a number of files.
+1. In the 'shard-vpn-keys' bucket, you will see a number of files.
 Once your VPN server has initialized, a file with the name `client.ovpn` will appear.
 This takes ~3 minutes.
 1. Download the `client.ovpn` file.
 1. Use the `client.ovpn` file with your favourite OpenVPN-compatible VPN software to establish a connection with the